AnushaAshokReddy/trial.github.io/index.md

 # The LearningApi Concept <a id="LearningApi_Concept"></a>

-LearningAPI already has interfaces pre declared which we can easily access, understand and use in our project.
+LearningAPI is a framework for developing software machine learning applications.
+This includes predefined classes and functions that can be used to process input, train the system and give an accurate predicted answer.

-  In order use LearningApi, we should install the Nuget package called **_LearningApi_** into our project.
+  In order to use LearningApi, we should install the Nuget package called **_LearningApi_** into our project (this will be demonstarted in <a href="#Example_Custom_Algorithm">Example custom algorithm section</a>

   Basically a NuGet package is a single ZIP file with the *.nupkg* extension that contains compiled code (DLLs), other files related to that code, and a descriptive manifest that includes information like the package's version number.